 I am from fragments of people, hardships, love and experience.
 I can not ask to be from more.

 Note: Due to the large number of people on this page I have to set some guidelines for those commenting here.
-There are now over two hundred thousand on Facebook and many have subscribed to e-mail posts here, too.
+There are now over seven hundred thousand on Facebook and many have subscribed to e-mail posts here, too.
 It is very hard to keep up with all your wonderful comments and I am so happy to have you on the site.
 I enjoy hearing from you very much and am thankful you are enjoying the recipes.
 I try to reply as often as possible.
 Negative comments will not be published and neither will any foul language.
 Not everyone is going to like every recipe.
 Not everyone will be able to make every recipe, either.
 I am very sorry if your recipe does not turn out to suit you or you don’t like the taste.
 We are all different.
 I spend hours and hours on this site just because I enjoy cooking and sharing.
 So many of you are so polite and appreciative and leave such wonderful comments and I am so thankful for that.
 My Mama always said, “If you can’t say something nice, don’t say anything at all”, and being a Southerner I try to live my life that way.